 See also: 15 Cheap States to Move to

 Iowa is the 8th best state to live in the US for 2021.
 Iowa ranks 9th in Education, 19th in Crime & Corrections Rankings.
 When compared to national average, Iowa ranks 20th in health and 32nd in the economy.
 Iowa is one of the most underestimated states.
 We have such great things to offer, for instance, culture, strong job market and a low cost of living.

 IA top Cities and towns to live in: Several of the best cities in Iowa include Iowa City, Mount Vernon, Coralville, Des Moines, Ames, Johnson, and Cedar Rapids.

-Utah is overall, the 4th best place to live US News and World Report 2019.
+Utah is overall, the 9th best place to live in the United States of America.
 Utah ranks 2nd in Education, 9th in health, 10th in Economy, 12 in Crime & Corrections Rankings.
 Utah is one of the country’s extraordinary outdoor states, with amazing national and state parks, top of the line ski resorts, and natural wonders that you won’t find anyplace else on the planet.

 Average cost of living: $4,236